NOTICE: WE ARE NOT ACCEPTING NEW STUDENTS AT THIS TIME

-Safe Harbor‘s program is unique and the opportunities presented here are unparalleled for your son.
+Safe Harbor‘s program is unique, and the opportunities presented here are unparalleled for your son.
 The program is funded exclusively by donations and tuition payments (we receive no government funding).
-We charge tuition that is roughly 50% what it costs us to keep boys in the program, and that is as much as 75% less than what normal therapeutic boarding schools charge.
-The remainder of our expenses and capital equipment and buildings are funded by personal and corporate donations.
+We charge tuition that is roughly 50% of what it costs us to keep boys in the program, and that is as much as 75% less than what normal therapeutic boarding schools charge.
+Personal and corporate donations fund the remainder of our expenses and capital equipment and buildings.

-Just as your family must meet its financial obligations, so Safe Harbor has to meet its own, otherwise we could not offer the help your son and family needs.
-Parents or family members are required to participate financially in sending their boy to Safe Harbor.
+Just as your family must meet its financial obligations, so Safe Harbor has to meet its own.
+Otherwise, we could not offer the help your son and family need.
+Parents or family members must participate financially in sending their boy to Safe Harbor.
 Our obligation is to move him away from bad decisions and bad behavior, helping him become a man of character, integrity, and vision.

-Please call or inquire online for our current tuition rate.
+Please call or inquire online about our current tuition rate.

 Medical/Dental or Emergency Expenses

 Families are responsible for paying these expenses.
 We will present your insurance information to the provider.
-We request families with insurance plans check the provider list in Duval County prior to admission.
-This will be discussed further during the intake telephone call and/or admission planning.
+We request families with insurance plans check the provider list in Duval County before admission.
+We will discuss this further during the intake telephone call and/or admission planning.